-As 2018 comes to a close, we’re preparing to send our last emails of the year.
+As 2020 comes to a close, we’re preparing to send our last emails of the year.
 Among them is a Happy New Year email — with great design, of course.
-To get inspired, we’re looking back at some of our favorite New Year email greetings from last year.
-Most fall into one of these four categories: personal notes, promotions, short-n-sweet messages, and year-in-review emails.
-So whether you’re sending a Happy New Year email to clients, customers, colleagues, or friends, there’s plenty of inspiration here to make your message beautiful and bright.
-Scroll on!
+To get inspired, we’re looking back at some of our favorite New Year’s email greetings from the past couple of years.
+Most of these messages fall into one of these four categories:

 #1.
 New Year emails with a personal tone

-‘Tis the time of year to reflect on months past and express thanks to all who supported, followed along, and invested in you.
+It’s the perfect time of year to reflect on months past and express your thanks to everyone who supported, followed along and invested in you.
 To show gratitude, many Happy New Year emails have a personal touch, whether it’s a note from a CEO or photos of staff.

 #2.
 Promotional New Year emails with a nudge to buy

 While some New Year emails take a break from offering deals and promotions, others add an incentive to click.
 These promotional emails have a good balance of messaging that says Happy New Year while also giving readers a reason to purchase.